Click here to download complete rules updated January 31, 2016:

 4. Any rod but no aluminum.

-5. Any single 2 or 4 barrel carburetor allowed up to 650 CFM.
+5. Any single 2 or 4 barrel carburetor allowed.
 Four barrel adapters allowed.
+Two barrels- choke horns will be optional.
 No Predators, Demons, etc.

 6. Stock or aftermarket cast iron heads allowed.
 Porting, grinding, or polishing of intake exhaust or combustion chambers allowed.
 No aluminum heads allowed.

 7. After market aluminum intake manifolds permitted.

 8. Flat tappet cams only; either solid or hydraulic.